maheshgprasad/linux-tips/README.md

 for i in file1 file2 file3 file4; do touch $i; done

 #Useful Rsync flags
-!/bin/bash
-set -x

 -I, --ignore-times
 Normally rsync will skip any files that are already the same size and have the same modification timestamp.
 This option turns off this lqquick checkrq behavior, causing all files to be updated.
 -K, --keep-dirlinks
 This option causes the receiving side to treat a symlink to a directory as though it were a real directory,but only if it matches a real directory from the sender.
 Without this option, the receiver's symlink would be deleted and replaced with a real directory.

  -r, --recursive : This tells rsync to copy directories recursively.
 See also --dirs (-d).
  -v, --verbose